Why Establish an

 A DAPT does not protect the following assets:

 - Court mandated child support can pierce a trust.

 As can be seen above, the Wyoming Asset Protection Trust protects almost any type of property; however, when conducting the transfer, you must also affirm as follows:

-- You have the full authority, right and title to transfer the property;
+- You have the right to transfer the property;

-- You must have and maintain the lesser of personal liability insurance of at minimum one million dollars or the fair market value of the trust transfers, whichever is less.
-This generally amounts to no more than $300 per year.
+- You must maintain personal liability insurance for the lesser of one million dollars or the value of trust transfers.

 The requirements for setting up and maintaining your structure include:

 - A Wyoming Domestic Asset Protection Trust (Qualified Spendthrift Trust) is formed by you under Wyoming law.